-Hiking at the AT doesn't have to be a daunting task.
+Hiking at the AT doesn’t have to be a daunting task.
 It is indisputable that camping tents are among the heaviest hiking gear.
 With the help of good planning, you are guaranteed comfort throughout the hiking period.

 There are more than 250 free shelters located a few meters away from each other.
-Also, don't be surprised when you find yourself at a busy highway.
+Also, don’t be surprised when you find yourself on a busy highway.
 These will lead you to towns where you get the resupply points.
 You are likely to encounter this more frequently than you expect.

-The most exciting bit while hiking at the AT is the presence of bears; which might snatch your meals from you.
+The most exciting bit while hiking on the AT is the presence of bears; which might snatch your meals from you.